Ion thruster

 An ion thruster, ion drive, or ion engine is a form of electric propulsion used for spacecraft propulsion.
-It creates thrust by accelerating ions using electricity.

-An ion thruster ionizes a neutral gas by extracting some electrons out of atoms, creating a cloud of positive ions.
+An ion thruster creates a cloud of positive ions from a neutral gas by ionizing it to extract some electrons from its atoms.
+The ions are then accelerated using electricity to create thrust.
 Ion thrusters are categorized as either electrostatic or electromagnetic.

 Electrostatic thruster ions are accelerated by the Coulomb force along the electric field direction.
 Temporarily stored electrons are reinjected by a neutralizer in the cloud of ions after it has passed through the electrostatic grid, so the gas becomes neutral again and can freely disperse in space without any further electrical interaction with the thruster.

 By contrast, electromagnetic thruster ions are accelerated by the Lorentz force to accelerate all species (free electrons as well as positive and negative ions) in the same direction whatever their electric charge, and are specifically referred to as plasma propulsion engines, where the electric field is not in the direction of the acceleration.